 Drone GPS Waypoint Uses

-- Agriculture: Surveys of farm buildings and fencing which is presently being used.
+Agriculture: Surveys of farm buildings and fencing, which is presently being used.
 Used to search for missing sheep in hills and mountains areas.
-Agricultural Drones use advanced thermal and multispectral sensors along with specialized software which give farmers new ways to increase analyse farm date to yields and reduce crop damage.
+Agricultural drones use advanced thermal vision cameras and multispectral sensors along with specialized software which give farmers new ways to increase analyse farm date to yields and reduce crop damage.

 There are many companies looking to use drones to delivery parcels.
 Amazon receives a lot of news.
 The French Postal service is researching parcel delivery and Netherlands based Aerialtronics had an inquiry about using drones to delivery diamonds in the city of Antwerp.